Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

-Note that, when the bound is saturated, we have $r_0=R_f$ and the Schwarzschild radius is exactly equal to the fuzzy sphere radius.
-Since, given the fuzzy sphere background (\ref{eq:Fuzzysph}), all the degeneracy is captured by the fermionic sector of the theory, the entropy of the configuration with $y=\frac{1}{8}$, which is given by
+is satisfied.
+Since, given the fuzzy sphere background (\ref{eq:Fuzzysph}), all the degeneracy is captured by the fermionic sector of the theory, we can compute the entropy from such degeneracy.
+We are free to choose the fraction \(y\) of excited fermions in the highest shell.
+Let us consider the half-filled case \(y=\frac{1}{2}\).
+Then

 scales linearly with $N$ in the large $N$ limit.
-The coefficient $\alpha$ comes from Stirling's approximation.
-The appropriate entropy-radius relation for this configuration, namely
+The coefficient $\gamma$ comes from Stirling's approximation